How Video Analysis Improves Youth Sports Coaching

 How the ball reacts to each touch: does it remain close or roll far away?

 When an athlete asks, “Why did I score so low in dribbling?” video analysis aligns feedback with a score.
-Athletes (and parents) will often be able to see the exact moment that contributed to their score.
+Athletes (and parents) will often be able to see the exact play that impacted their score.

 3. Reduced Bias

-Picture this: An athlete is being scored on their edgework at hockey tryouts.
+Let's say an athlete is being scored on their edgework at hockey tryouts.
 On Day #1 of tryouts, an evaluator gives that athlete a 7.
 On Day #2 of tryouts, that same evaluator gives that athlete a 4.
 When it comes time to make drafting decisions, the head coach and assistant coach are puzzled by the stark drop in score.
-As no comments or supporting video evidence were provided, they are left questioning, “Was this decision influenced by bias or time pressure, or are these scores actually accurate?”
+As no comments or video evidence were provided, they are left questioning, “Was this decision influenced by bias or time pressure, or are these scores really accurate?”

 With video analysis, coaches can look back to see why that athlete was assigned that specific score.
 Was it due to choppy strides?
 Trouble with transitions?
 Inefficient weight transfer?
 Whatever the reason(s) may be, video analysis connects the score to clear, objective evidence.